 In 2017, total City contribution revenue to the Plans increased 5% or \$6 million over 2016 contributions.
-City contribution revenue to the Combined Pension increased by \$7 million while City Contribution revenue to the Supplemental Plan decreased by \$1 million.
+City contribution revenue in the Combined Pension increased by \$7 million while City Contribution revenue in the Supplemental Plan decreased by \$1 million.